thanhtran-git/restock-notifier/README.md

-# VooStore.com Restock Notifier
+[ Work in Progress ]

-This project is an automatic restock notifier for voostore.com.
+This project is an automatic restock notifier for products on voostore.com.
 It monitors selected products and notifies you via email as soon as your desired size is back in stock.

 ## Features